deepakdinesh1123/home/docs/blog/posts/ditching_ip_addresses_with_traefik.md

 Way easier to remember and use.

-This tiny tweak, powered by Traefik and a few Docker labels, dramatically improved the UX for working with Valkyrie sandboxes.
+This tiny tweak, powered by Traefik and a few Docker labels, dramatically improved the UX for working with Valkyrie sandboxes and also became our solution to route traffic to containers in production environment.

-You can also use this to avoid publishing container ports to host port and run two instances of postgres easily without having to use two different ports
+You can also use this to avoid publishing container ports to host port and run two instances of postgres easily without having to use two different ports.

 ## Bonus